Alexandra Village Food Centre, as well as ABC Brickworks Food Centre are two of the most known hawker centres located at Bukit Merah.

 For those who prefer rice, there are also other zi char options such as Pork Ribs Rice.

 Opening Hours: 11:30am – 8.30pm (Tues – Sun), Closed Mon

 Handmade Dmplings, Dishes Cooked To Order

 The must try at this stall include the Xiao Long Bao ($4 for 7 pieces) which is very wallet-friendly.
-The dumplings made in a traditional style come with a minced pork filling, are well marinated and rather juicy.
+The dumplings made in a traditional style come with a minced pork filling, and are well marinated and rather juicy.

 The La Mian with Fried Bean Sauce ($3.50) is also worth a shot, with minced meat bean sauce drizzled liberally over the freshly cooked noodles.

 The stall’s reasonable prices and quality make this a popular stall, with one of the longest lines here I have observed during dinner time.